-- a.
-Original Purchase Order Number - b.
-Description/Reason for the change request - c.
-Dollar Amount of requested change - d.
-Dollar Amount of original purchase order - e.
+- 1. Original Purchase Order Number - 2.
+Description/Reason for the change request - 3.
+Dollar Amount of requested change - 4.
+Dollar Amount of original purchase order - 5.
 Total Amount of Purchase order including the change order amount

 Any purchase requisition with a value of \$10,000 or greater must be approved by the President.
 This includes requests for change orders which, when added to the original purchase order value, will cause the cumulative value of the purchase order to exceed \$10,000.